 The Tissington Trail is a scenic 13-mile walking and cycling route that runs from Ashbourne following the old Buxton to Ashbourne railway to Parsley Hay.

-Further afield, the whole of the National Park extends northwards from Ashbourne Heights into beautiful undulating hills and quaint villages to the heights of the Dark Peak and magnificent mountain scenery; it’s a walkers paradise, whatever your ability.
-Rambling, cycling or horse-riding through stunning countryside is on offer, without the interference of cars, pollution or noise.
-Does it appeal?
+From Ashbourne Heights, the Peak District National Park extends northwards into rolling hills and pretty villages to the heights of the Dark Peak and magnificent mountain scenery, offering a walkers paradise, whatever your ability.
+Feel free to ramble, cycle or horse ride through the stunning countryside without cars, pollution or noise - perfect.

 nottinghamshire 04 Sep 2011